yashmanuraj2/udacity-DS/README.md

 3>Data PRepration
 4> Modelling
 5> Evaluation

+The following libraries were used in the development of the project: numpy pandas matplotlib.pyplot sklearn.linear_model klearn.model_selection,  train_test_split sklearn.metrics seaborn

+ MOTIVATION :
+ Airbnb is a popular housing rental site  , the data set for Boston City contains a lot of columns and information thorugh which various inferences and shortcomings can be   drawn to further improve the business model.
+I undertook this project due to the huge amount of data the set contains and the various scope it has in analysing the various aspects of it .

 !> Business Understanding :
 The main focus of this project is to check what affects the superhost and what affects the price?